lexara-prime-ai/Modern-ETL/README.md

-# Choosing the Right Tool for your Modern ETL Workloads
+# Choosing the Right Tool for Modern ETL Workloads

 ## What is ETL?
 ETL stands for **Extract, Transform, Load**.
 It's a process used to: